RenderbitTechnologies/Hackathon-Problem-Statements/Urban Transport.md

 * Make a mobile app for both vehicle owner & commuter
 * Make an admin interface where we can see all vehicle owners, commuters, trips, trip requests (past & upcoming) etc.
 * Implement billing logic for each trip:
-  * Vehicle owner mentions cost per kilometer and cost per minute for each vehicle.
+  * Vehicle owner mentions cost per kilometer and cost per minute for each vehicle
-  * Trip data is collected from start & end time and distance computation.
+  * Trip data is collected from start & end time and distance computation
-  * Payment is collected at end of trip.
+  * Payment is collected at end of trip